ipni/ipni-cli/README.md

 - `ads`       Show advertisements on a chain from a specified publisher
   - `get`         Show information about an advertisement from a specified publisher
   - `list`        List advertisements from latest to earlier from a specified publisher
+  - `crawl`       Crawl publisher's advertisements and show information for each advertisement
   - `dist`        Determine the distance between two advertisements in a chain
 - `find`      Find value by CID or multihash in indexer
 - `provider`  Show information about providers known to an indexer